Send me detailed itinerary on my whatsapp no.

-Day 7 : Barua village and Departure from Barua village
+Day 7: Barua village and Departure from Barua village.See Detailed Itinerary

-Nestled in Himachal Pradesh, Buran Ghati pass trek is one of the best treks in India well known for its adventure, and when it’s primarily about trekking in Himachal; Buran Ghati Pass trek can be the most thrilled yet astonishing trek.
-Buran Ghati Pass Trek altitude is 15,000 Ft. and therefore it's little hard, but at the same time, it is the most spine-tingling trek.
-There comes a scared lake in your way to Buran Ghati Pass Trek that is Chandranahan nestled at a higher altitude, locals considered it as the holiest lake of the area, Buran Ghati Pass trek package can be a purse in June to October as it is the best time for Buran Ghati Pass Trek.
+Nestled in Himachal Pradesh, Buran Ghati pass trek is one of the best Treks in India well known for its adventure, and when it's primarily about Trekking in Himachal; Buran Ghati Pass trek can be the most thrilled yet astonishing trek.
+Buran Ghati Pass Trek altitude is 15,000 Ft. and therefore it's little stiff, but at the same time, it is the most spine-tingling trek.
+The scared lake Chandranahan will be seen in your way to Buran Ghati Pass Trek, nestled at a higher altitude.
+Locals considered it as the holiest lake of the area, Buran Ghati Pass trek package can be purse between June to October as it is the best time for Buran Ghati Pass Trek.

-No, the trek is not favorable for children’s, as the difficulty level is higher than average.
+No, the trek is not favourable for children's, as the difficulty level is higher than average.

-The Himalayan trek is graded as the moderate to Difficult trek, so it is not a wise choice to take the family to this trek though first-timers can go just in case they have the ability to not giving up, and maintain a decent fitness but a well-planned itinerary of the Buran Ghati Pass Trek makes it less tiring for the trekkers.
+The Himalayan trek is graded as moderate to difficult trek.
+Hence, it is not a wise choice to take the family to this trek through first-timers can go just in case they cannot give up, and maintain a decent fitness but a well-planned itinerary of the Buran Ghati Pass Trek makes it less tiring for the trekkers.

 The altitude of Buran Ghati Pass Trek is 15,000 Ft. keep your high altitude medicines according to your health, Hydration is the most important when you will trek to the higher altitude, so keep your body hydrated while trekking.

-The best season for Buran Ghati Pass Trek is from June to October; a trek to this admirable destination can be planned between these months.
-The Destination offers the splendid view; Enriched by the glory of nature, Trekking in Himachal can be the best experience in all seasons, where this trekking destination Buran Ghati is no doubt a delightful one.
+The best season for Buran Ghati Pass Trek is from June to October; a trek to this admirable Destination can be planned between these months.
+The Destination offers the splendid view; Enriched by the glory of nature.

-During the daytime temperatures will range from 13 -18°C and night time temperature can go down to 0-7°C in July.
-One should bring enough pair of clothes and better quality trekking boots so that a trekker can be covered thoroughly and does not face any difficulty during the stay at this temperature.
+During the daytime temperatures will range from 13 -18°C and nighttime temperature can go down to 0-7°C in July.

 Buran Ghati Pass Trek is settled at an elevation of 15,000 Ft.
 Buran Ghati Pass Trek is the most fantastic trek that offers the unusual mix of breathtaking adventure and fun.
-Buran Ghati Pass Trek is a sublime trek among others when it's tied in with trekking in Himachal, as Himachal has bunches of goal for trekking and there is no doubt that each one is thoroughly entrancing.
-Opens up the perspective of Bugyals, Snow capped mountains, adventure and thrill.
-Where Buran Ghati Pass in Himachal takes you through the massive mountains and the breathtaking view all through the way.
+Buran Ghati Pass Trek is a sublime trek among others when it's tied in with trekking in Himachal, as Himachal has bunches of goal for trekking and there is no doubt that each one is thoroughly captivating.
+Opens up the perspective of Bugyals, Snow-capped Mountains, adventure and thrill, Buran Ghati Pass in Himachal takes you through the massive mountains and the breathtaking view all through the way.